-Operation of the ORC NFI PKI is established with cross-certification with the FBCA.
-Successful cross certification asserts that the ORC NFI operates in accordance with the standards, guidelines and practices of the Federal PKI Policy Authority (FPKIPA), acting on the authority of the Identity, Credential and Access Management Subcommittee (ICAMSC) of the Federal Chief Information Officer (CIO) Council's Information Security and Identity Management Committee (ISIMC).
-This CPS is applicable to individuals, business representatives, State and Local Government employees, relying parties, and organization applications who [that] directly use these certificates, and who are responsible for applications or servers that use certificates.
-Certificate users include, but are not limited to, Certificate Management Authorities (CMAs), Registration Authorities (RAs), Issuing Authorities (IAs), Local Registration Authorities (LRAs), subscribers, and relying parties.
+The policies in this CPS represent policies for Medium, Medium Hardware, PIV-I Hardware, PIV-I Card Authentication, PIV-I Content Signing, Device, and Device Hardware certificates.
+Operation of the ORC NFI PKI is established with crosscertification with the FBCA.
+Successful cross-certification asserts that the ORC NFI operates in accordance with the standards, guidelines and practices of the Federal PKI Policy Authority (FPKIPA), acting on the authority of the Identity, Credential and Access Management Subcommittee (ICAMSC) of the Federal Chief Information Officer (CIO) Council's Information Security and Identity Management Committee (ISIMC).
+This CPS is applicable to individuals, business representatives, State and Local Government employees, relying parties, and organization applications which directly use these certificates, and which are responsible for applications or servers that use certificates.
+Certificate users include, but are not limited to, Certificate Management Authorities (CMAs), Registration Authorities (RAs), Local Registration Authorities (LRAs), Subscribers, and relying parties.
+To assist in providing these services and in meeting the reporting requirements outlined in this CPS, ORC maintains a website, which contains instructions, online forms, a summary of this CPS, compliance audit results, and copies of certificates and CRLs.
+The website incorporates SSL to promote data integrity and to allow users to validate the source of the information.
+Portions of the website are access controlled and require certificate authentication for access to authorized individuals.